open-telemetry/opentelemetry-specification/specification/glossary.md

 Denotes the library which provides the instrumentation *for* a given library (i.e. the [Instrumented Library](#instrumented_library)).
-Hence, *Instrumented Library* and *Instrumenting Library* can be identical, but they don't necessarily have to.
+Hence, *Instrumented Library* and *Instrumenting Library* can be identical if a library has built-in OpenTelemetry instrumentation or gets auto-instrumented, but they don't necessarily have to.

 Example: `io.opentelemetry.contrib.mongodb`.